-We provide assistance in respect of Party Wall disputes, following the framework set out in the Party Wall etc Act 1996.
+We take personal appointments to act as Party Wall surveyors, following the framework set out in the Party Wall etc Act 1996.

 Our surveyors are Pyramus & Thisbe Club members and have been acting as Appointed Surveyors for Building Owners and Adjoining Owners for many years.

 The Party Wall Etc. Act 1996 is legislation giving Party Wall surveyors the role of trying to avoid or solving certain construction related disputes between neighbours by administering the Act's dispute resolution mechanism.
 Some works near or adjoining your neighbour are notifiable under the Act and require a Notice to be served on them prior to undertaking construction.